Watts family murders: Media accounts

 On a December 2018 episode of the ABC News series 20/20, Shanann's parents were interviewed for the first time since the murders.
-HLN aired a special report that same month titled Family Massacre: Chris Watts Exposed, in which footage of Watts from police body cameras and security cameras in the police station's interview room were revealed.
-In a recorded interview released by the CBI, Watts’ girlfriend revealed his behavioral changes in the days prior to the murders.
+That same month, HLN aired a special report titled Family Massacre: Chris Watts Exposed, which included previously unreleased footage from police body cameras and security cameras inside the police station's interview rooms.
+In a recorded interview released by the CBI, Watts's girlfriend described changes in his behavior in the days leading up to the murders.

-On a December 2018 episode of the American talk show Dr. Phil, Phil McGraw spoke with four analysts: former prosecutor and TV journalist Nancy Grace, former FBI profiler Candice DeLong, law enforcement consultant Steve Kardian, and body language expert Susan Constantine.
-The four analyzed the motivation, secret life, and profiling of Watts.
-On a January 2019 episode of the talk show The Dr. Oz Show, commentary on the case is provided during an in-studio interview with the neighbor who helped build the case against him.
+Also in December 2018, the American talk show Dr. Phil, aired an episode in which host Phil McGraw spoke with four analysts—former prosecutor and journalist Nancy Grace, former FBI profiler Candice DeLong, law enforcement consultant Steve Kardian, and body-language expert Susan Constantine—who examined Watts's motivations, conduct, and psychological profile.
+In January 2019, The Dr. Oz Show featured commentary on the case during an in‑studio interview with the neighbor who had assisted investigators.

-In June 2021, Inside Edition reported further confessions from Watts to a pen pal.
-In multiple letters, he explained that he had planned the murder for several weeks and that the oxycontin found in Shanann's system was given to her by him, hoping to end her pregnancy because he believed that would make it easier for him to be with his girlfriend.
-Watts additionally revealed that he attempted to smother his children in their beds at home, but ultimately was unsuccessful.
+In June 2021, Inside Edition reported additional confessions that Watts had made to a pen pal.
+In multiple letters, he stated that he had planned the murders for several weeks and claimed that the oxycontin found in Shanann's system had been administered by him in an attempt to end her pregnancy, believing that doing so would make it easier for him to remain with his girlfriend.
+Watts also wrote that he had attempted to smother his daughters in their beds at home but was initially unsuccessful.

 Adaptations

-On December 7, 2019, Oxygen released a one-hour documentary about the case as the first episode of series three of their television program Criminal Confessions.

-On January 26, 2020, Lifetime released a film called Chris Watts: Confessions of a Killer as part of its "Ripped from the Headlines" feature film series.
-It stars Sean Kleier as Christopher Watts and Ashley Williams as Shanann.
-Shanann's family spoke out against the film, stating that they had not been consulted about it and were not aware of its making until it was already in production.
-They have also said they are not making any money from it and fear that it will only increase the harassment online that they had already been receiving.
+On December 7, 2019, Oxygen released a one‑hour documentary about the case as the first episode of the third season of its television program Criminal Confessions.
+On January 26, 2020, Lifetime premiered Chris Watts: Confessions of a Killer as part of its "Ripped from the Headlines" feature-film series.
+The film stars Sean Kleier as Watts and Ashley Williams as Shanann.
+Shanann's family publicly objected to the production, stating that they had not been consulted, were unaware of the film until it was already in development, and were not receiving any compensation from it.
+They also expressed concern that the film would exacerbate the online harassment they had already been experiencing.

-On September 30, 2020, Netflix released American Murder: The Family Next Door, a documentary about the murders.
-The documentary features archival footage including home videos, social media posts, text messages, and law enforcement recordings.
+On September 30, 2020, Netflix released American Murder: The Family Next Door, a documentary about the killings.
+The film incorporates extensive archival material, including home videos, social media posts, text messages, and law‑enforcement recordings.